omarkmu/pz-omichat/docs/sandbox-options.md

 Note that the two maximums are separate; a value of `10` means a player can specify 10 shouts and 10 sneak shouts.

-### MaximumColorValue
-`default → 255, minimum → 0, maximum → 255`

-The maximum value for R, G, and B components of chat colors.
-Applies to all chat color customization settings.

-### MinimumColorValue
-`default → 48, minimum → 0, maximum → 255`

-The minimum value for R, G, and B components of chat colors.
-Applies to all chat color customization settings.

 ### NameMaxLength
 `default → 50, minimum → 0, maximum → 50`